-Stretching 280 ms along Western Australia’s harsh and arid coastline, the Ningaloo Reef is an extraordinary yet strangely unknown jewel in Australia’s natural heritage.
+Stretching along Western Australia’s harsh and arid coastline, the Ningaloo Reef is an extraordinary yet strangely unknown jewel in Australia’s natural heritage.

 Hidden in the white sand dunes of the Cape Range National Park, just metres from the waters edge and the world's greatest fringing coastal coral reef, Sal Salis is an exclusive eco-friendly tented bush camp that exudes 'Wild Bush Luxury' that brings a touch of style to a remote region.